apache/ignite-3/modules/transactions/README.md

 # Two phase commit

 This protocol is responsible for atomic commitment (all or nothing) tx guraranties.
-Each update is **pre-written** to a replication groups on first phase (and replicated to majority).
+Each update is **pre-written** to a replication groups on first phase (and replicated to a majority).
 As soon as all updates are pre-written, it's safe to commit.
-Slightly differs from ignite 2, because has not PREPARED state.
+Slightly differs from ignite 2, because where is no PREPARED state.

 # Two phase locking